stil/efmig/README.md

 ## Usage
 You can invoke one of the following actions:
 - Create a new migration.
 Specify its name beforehand and click `[+]` button on the right.
+- General actions:
   - List migrations.
 This action does nothing but lists already existing migrations.
+  - Generate migration script.
+This action opens default text editor with SQL code of all migrations for you to review.
+  - Generate optimized model.
+- Last migration actions:
-- Remove most recent migration.
+  - Remove from code.
 This action removes most recent migration from **the code**.
 Nothing will happen on the actual database.
+Will fail if the migration is already applied on database - in that case, use "Generate rollback script" action first.
+  - Generate apply script.
+This actions generates SQL script of last migration for you to review and manually apply.
-- Generate migration script.
-This action opens default text editor with SQL code of all migrations for you to review.
+  - Generate rollback script.
+This action generates SQL script that rolls back last migration for you to review and manually apply.

 ## Other screenshots